locka99/cpp-to-rust-book/compiling_and_linking/index.md

 Rust has a different incremental compilation model to C++.

 * C++ doesn't support incremental compilation per se.
 That function is left to the make \/ project \/ solution tool.
-Most maintain a current list of what file depends on what so if file foo.h changes then the makefile knows to invoke the compiler over foo.cpp and main.cpp and relink.
+Most builders will track a list of project files and which file depends on other files.
+So if file foo.h changes then the builder knows what other files depend on it and ensures they are rebuilt before relinking the target executable.
 * In Rust incremental compilation is at the crate level - that if any file in a crate changes then the crate as a whole has to be rebuilt.
 Thus larger code bases tend to be split up into crates to reduce the incremental build time.

-There is a recognition that this model kind of sucks especially if you have a large crate with lots of code.

-The rust compiler is getting [incremental per-file compilation support](https://blog.rust-lang.org/2016/09/08/incremental.html) in addition to per-crate.
+There is a recognition in the Rust community that the crate-level model can suck for large crates so the Rust compiler is getting [incremental per-file compilation support](https://blog.rust-lang.org/2016/09/08/incremental.html) in addition to per-crate.

 At the time of writing this support is experimental because it is tied to refactoring the compiler for other reasons to improve performance and optimization but will eventually be enabled and supported by rustc and cargo.